CPTPP partner: Malaysia

 - Malaysia’s economic growth was 4.2% in 2016 and is estimated at 5.4% for 2017.

-- Malaysia has a growing middle class that will offer an ever more attractive market for Canadian exporters.
+- Malaysia’s growing middle class that offers an ever more attractive market for Canadian exporters.

 Canada-Malaysia trade snapshot

 Top Canadian Exports to Malaysia (2015-2017 average, $CAD)

 Canada's Top Exports to Malaysia (2015-2017 average, $CAD)